Henry surrenders to Benzema

 What team has the luxury of doing this?

-Continuing to analyze the French team, who will be able to align a magical trident formed by Griezmann, Mbappé and Benzema, he wondered What team has the luxury of doing this?, in relation to not summoning the Madrid forward.
+Continuing to analyze the French team, who will be able to line up a magical trident made up of Griezmann, Mbappé and Benzema, he wondered, What team has the luxury of doing this?, in relation to not summoning the Madrid forward.

 In that sense, he also took the opportunity to praise Giroud’s good performance with the national team.
 The Chelsea man became World Champion with France being a starter and, despite the fact that many criticized him for his poor offensive performance in terms of numbers, he wanted to defend him: “Let’s be honest, Giroud has done a good job for the national team.
 I know he’s not always to everyone’s liking, but he did a good job. “